 ADDICTION IS NOT A MORAL FAILING.
 Addiction is defined as a chronic, relapsing brain disease.
 It can be treated in the same manner as other chronic medical conditions — through a combination of medications and counseling.

 The Substance Abuse and Mental Health Services Administration has a free, confidential treatment referral and information service operating 24/7, 365 days a year.
 The service, provided in English and Spanish, is for individuals and families facing mental and/or substance abuse disorders.

 The Kansas City area has dozens of organizations that can help adults, teens and families struggling with SUDs.
 If you or someone you know is struggling, take the first step to overcoming addiction.

 Learn more about treatment and recovery resources throughout the Kansas City metro area.

 Given the incredible number of opioid prescription medications being dispensed, it’s no surprise that expired, unused and unwanted pills are complicating efforts to curb the crisis.
 One way to help reduce potential misuse is through proper medication disposal.
 It’s as easy as one, two or three.

-- Participate in the next National Prescription Drug Take Back Day on April 25, 2020.
+- Participate in the next National Prescription Drug Take Back Day coming in April 2022.
 Visit the official website to find a participating location near you.

 - Looking to dispose of meds now, or any day other than National Take Back Day?
 Google Maps makes it easy.
-Simply search “drug drop off near me.”
+Simply search “medication disposal near me.”